Inca · Machu Picchu · Amazon

 Perito Moreno Glacier

-The Perito Moreno Glacier — the world's most accessible advancing glacier — is one of South America's genuinely extraordinary natural spectacles.
+The Perito Moreno Glacier is one of South America’s genuinely extraordinary natural spectacles.
 A 250km² tongue of blue-white ice calving continuously into Lago Argentino, with a constant low thunder and periodic cannon-crack explosions as house-sized ice blocks collapse into turquoise water.
-Unlike most glaciers globally, Perito Moreno is not retreating — it advances 2m per day and calves at a matching rate.
-Accessible from El Calafate (80km, 1hr drive), with multi-level boardwalks along the ice face and boat tours within 200m of the calving face.
-Every 3–8 years, ice bridges form and spectacularly rupture.
+Unusually for major glaciers globally, Perito Moreno has been broadly stable rather than retreating significantly — it advances and calves at a roughly matching rate.
+Accessible from El Calafate (~80km, 1hr drive), with multi-level boardwalks along the ice face and boat tours within a safe distance of the calving face.
+Periodically, ice bridges form and spectacularly rupture.

 Season